Edward J. Williams III

 Academy students are called upon to perform in-class debates regarding current legal issues.
 The practice of legal research and writing is also emphasized.
 Students gain access to local professionals in the legal field, including court reporters, judges, attorneys, politicians and legal assistants.

-- Students earn an average of 18 college credit hours upon completion of the Academy.
+- Students can earn up to 4 college credit hours upon completion of the Academy.

 - Offers mock trial competitions at District, State, and National levels.